Oscars to launch a ‘formal review’ of Will Smith slapping Chris Rock as Hollywood reels from the incident

 “I know to do what we do, you gotta be able to take abuse,” Smith said.
 “And you gotta smile, and you gotta pretend like that’s okay.”

 Smith then skipped the press room but headed to the Vanity Fair after-party, a popular destination for Oscar winners to celebrate with their shiny trophies in hand.
 Smith attended alongside his wife and three kids, Trey, Jaden and Willow.
+“It’s all about love,” Smith told Variety, after the trade publication inquired about how he was doing.

-According to a dispatch from The Washington Post’s Helena Andrews-Dyer, Smith could be found on the dance floor singing along to his own hits, including “Gettin’ Jiggy Wit It,” courtesy of DJ D-Nice.
+According to a dispatch from The Washington Post’s Helena Andrews-Dyer, Smith could soon be found on the dance floor singing along to his own hits, including “Gettin’ Jiggy Wit It,” courtesy of DJ D-Nice.

 “And what did the Hollywood party people do?”
 Andrews-Dyer wrote.
 “They didn’t boo.
 They didn’t turn their backs.
 They held up their phones to capture and pay tribute to this, the guy they recognize, the Will Smith they can get behind.”